Modeling the wall-slip in large eddy simulations with immersed boundaries: Volume-filtered turbulent channel flow: a priori

-Lastly, to analyze the effect of filter size on the different filtered stresses, we plot in figure \ref{fig:momentum_contributions} the filtered viscous, residual viscous, Reynolds and subfilter-scale stress profiles for all filtered tested.
-The filtered Reynolds stress has the shape expected from a classical channel flow where it dominates in the freestream but is negligible near the wall.
+Lastly, to analyze the effect of filter size on the different filtered stresses, we plot in figure \ref{fig:momentum_contributions} the filtered viscous, residual viscous, Reynolds and subfilter-scale stress profiles for all filter sizes tested.
+The filtered Reynolds stress has the shape expected from a classical channel flow where it dominates in the freestream but is negligible in the near-wall region relative to the other stress contributions.
 Increasing the filter size lowers filtered Reynolds stress and shifts its peak location towards the centerline.
-The subfilter stress has a form that is reminiscent of the unfiltered viscous stress, where it is largest close to the wall and vanishes towards the centerline.
-Increasing the filter size causes this term to gain in magnitude as its normalized peak grows from \uwave{0.24 at $\delta_f^+=50$} to \uwave{0.57 at $\delta_f^+=300$}.
-The filtered viscous tress and residual viscous stress are significant only near the wall.
+The subfilter-scale stress has a form that is reminiscent of the unfiltered viscous stress, where it is largest close to the wall and vanishes towards the centerline.
+Increasing the filter size causes this term to gain in magnitude as its normalized peak grows from 0.24 at $\delta_f^+=50$ to 0.57 at $\delta_f^+=300$.
+The filtered viscous stress and residual viscous stress are significant only near the wall.
 Although the latter is larger across all filter sizes tested, both terms have comparable normalized magnitudes.
 With increasing filter size, both residual and filtered viscous stress drop in magnitude.
 Note that while the filtered viscous stress has a long vanishing tail that extends towards the channel center, the residual viscous stress has compact support centered on the region from $-\delta_f/2$ to $\delta_f/2$ due to our choice of compact filter.